bogdanmb04/smart-rwaste-sorter/README.md

 - Based on the class with the highest confidence within the model, the server sends over a signal to the Arduino board
 - The Arduino lights up an LED corresponding to the server's response

+The server is made using [Flask](https://flask.palletsprojects.com/en/stable/).
+Although not the most secure, for a proof-of-concept project - it works just fine.

 ## Recycling Detectron

 A detectron2 model trained in order to classify recyclable waste.
 Uses the [Trashnet](https://github.com/garythung/trashnet) dataset for its training images.